-Westminster City Council has announced it will be mounting a green plaque in honour of the life and legacy of iconic artist Halima Nałęcz.
+Westminster City Council has announced it will be mounting a green plaque in honour of the life and legacy of iconic artist Halima Nałęcz on 7 September 2021.
 The plaque is set to be mounted at 5 Porchester Place in London’s Connaught Village which was the site of one of her most renowned galleries, Drian.

 A single-minded woman, Halima Nałęcz forged her path through the London art scene of the 1960s and worked for more than 40 years as a promoter of new and emerging artists.
 During this time, she helped to jump-start many high profile careers and became an accomplished artist herself.